Dorothy Zbornak: Social commentary and politics

 Multiple episodes of The Golden Girls dealt with LGBT issues and with Dorothy's inclusive attitudes (Bea Arthur herself was openly supportive of the LGBT community).
 In the second season, Dorothy demonstrates a strong friendship with her friend Jean, who she knows is a lesbian.
-She consoles Jean following the death of the woman's romantic partner Pat and offers her sympathy when Jean later realizes she is developing romantic feelings for a heterosexual woman.
+She consoles Jean following the death of the woman's romantic partner, Pat, and offers her sympathy when Jean later realizes she is developing romantic feelings for a heterosexual woman.
 In the same story, Dorothy, Sophia, Rose, and Blanche openly discuss homosexuality and accept it, even though some of them don't fully understand it.
 Likewise, Dorothy openly discusses her brother Phil Petrillo's cross-dressing without ever shaming him or feeling embarrassed that he does so.
 In the season 3 episode "Strange Bedfellows", the women are present when Gil Kessler, a man running for local office, reveals he is a trans man and had gender reassignment surgery in 1968.
-Rose is confused about what such surgery involves but continues to identify Kessler as male.
+Rose is confused about what such surgery involves, but continues to identify Kessler as male.
 Dorothy is upset, not due to Kessler's revelation but because he decides to drop out of the political race following his revelation (and because she is in a fight with Blanche).
 Other episodes deal with Blanche coming to terms with her brother being gay and later wishing to marry his partner.

-When her mother Sophia makes a new friend Alvin, only for him to not recognize her one day due to a mental condition (possibly Alzheimer's), Dorothy comforts her mother and they openly discuss fears regarding aging and mental health.
+When her mother, Sophia, makes a new friend, Alvin, only for him to not recognize her one day due to a mental condition (which is later confirmed to be Alzheimer's), Dorothy comforts her mother and they openly discuss fears regarding aging and mental health.
 One episode involves Sophia being asked by a friend to assist in her suicide, leading her and Dorothy to discuss the matter and whether such action is acceptable.

-A two-episode story "Sick and Tired" in season 5 has Dorothy suffering from extreme exhaustion and recurring illness but finding no cause from medical scans, leading one doctor to suggest it is depression and psychosomatic, while another tells her she's simply older now and must expect such problems.
+A two-episode story, "Sick and Tired" in season 5, has Dorothy suffering from extreme exhaustion and recurring illness but finding no cause from medical scans, leading one doctor to suggest it is depression and psychosomatic, while another tells her she's simply older now and must expect such problems.
 Dorothy persists and finally finds a doctor who diagnoses her with chronic fatigue syndrome.
 Susan Harris, the show's co-creator, also suffered from the then largely unrecognized condition.
 The story ends with Dorothy confronting one of the doctors who dismissed her, finding that the man does not recognize her.
 She remarks on the danger and insensitivity of doctors who do not listen to their patients and muses that she may have been taken more seriously had she been a man.